StevenClontz/prof.clontz.org/classes/2018/01/ma237/index.md

   The solution demonstrates negligible understanding of the given standard.

-Only **✓** contribute to improving a student's letter grade for the course, but accumulating other marks does not negatively affect a student's letter grade.
+Only **✓** contribute to improving a student's letter grade for the course;
+all other accumulated marks will be ignored at the end of the semester.

 ### Revising Solutions